chanhee-luke/SimpleHTTPServer/README.md

 Overview
 -------------
-Simple HTTP server built using C as part of a class project.
+Simple HTTP server built using C as a part of a class project.
 Also has thor.py which calculates how much http response the server can handle.
 Server is easily made by running Makefile.

 Demonstration